Nikkhiilll22/Netflix-User-Behavior-and-Content-Analysis/README.md

 ## Highlights & Insights (example)

-> Replace these example lines with your real findings from the notebook.

 - **Top genres**: Drama, Documentary, and Comedy dominate watch counts in most regions.
 - **Catalog growth**: Net additions spike in Q3–Q4 across years — likely due to strategic release windows.
 - **Regional tastes**: Crime/Thriller genres perform strongly in Country A and Country B; family/animation show better retention in Country C.